Phil Anselmo: Viking Crown

 In the mid-1990s, Anselmo began to record for several side projects under the alias "Anton Crowley", most notably with Viking Crown.
 The name Anton Crowley is taken from Aleister Crowley (British occultist) and Anton LaVey (founder and high priest of the Church of Satan).
 Viking Crown was a short-lived and essentially solo side project by Anselmo.
 The members of the band were Anselmo (as Anton Crowley) on guitars, bass and drums; Killjoy on vocals; and Opal Enthroned (Stephanie Opal Weinstein) on keyboards.
 On their first album Unorthodox Steps of Ritual, Anselmo played every instrument and laid down his own vocals.
 The band never performed live.

 Eibon

 Eibon was a short-lived supergroup, which Anselmo participated in from 1998 to 2000.
 The group featured Killjoy, Fenriz, Satyr, and Maniac.
-The project has been put on indefinite hiatus, and to date, it has only released only a single track, Mirror Soul Jesus, which appeared on the Moonfog 2000: A Different Perspective compilation in 2000.
+The project has been put on indefinite hiatus, and to date, it has only released a single track, Mirror Soul Jesus, which appeared on the Moonfog 2000: A Different Perspective compilation in 2000.
 The band was on Satyr's record label Moonfog Productions.